ablixa1337/useradd-ios/README.md

 ``You need root or sudo for use this``

-`$ useradd
+`$ useradd\n
-Enter Username: ablixa
+Enter Username: ablixa\n
-The default password is: alpine
+The default password is: alpine\n
-Now you can enter the user
+Now you can enter the user\n
 `

 It's a simple command, so don't expect too much